apache/nuttx/configs/sam3u-ek/README.txt

     binaries (pass2)

     NOTES:

-    1. This configuration uses the mconf-based configuration tool.
-To change this configuration using that tool, you should:

-       a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/README.txt.

-       b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    2. Uses the older, OABI, buildroot toolchain.
-But that is easily
+    1. This configuration uses the older, OABI, buildroot toolchain.
+But that is easily reconfigured:
-       reconfigured:

        CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : Buildroot toolchain
        CONFIG_ARMV7M_OABI_TOOLCHAIN=y      : Older, OABI toolchain

-    3. At the end of the build, there will be several files in the top-level NuttX build directory:
+    2. At the end of the build, there will be several files in the top-level NuttX build directory:

        PASS1: